 - To err is human, but to learn from your mistakes is admirable.

 Now, let’s explore these lessons in-depth and see what they have to offer!

 Lesson 1: Munger’s successful career had many drawbacks throughout its course

 Charlie Munger wasn’t always the successful investor he is today.
 In fact, he doesn’t even hold a bachelor’s degree.
-During his teenage years, he always had a passion for studying and reading as much as he could.
-As such, he spent most of his days in libraries and lived through the books he was reading.
-After his studies at the University of Michigan were interrupted, he managed to learn a series of informal skills that proved to be quite useful during his lifetime.
+During his teenage years, he had a passion for studying and reading.
+He spent most of his days in libraries and lived through the books he was reading.
+After he dropped out of college, he learned a series of informal skills that proved to be useful during his lifetime.

-Among the subjects, he’s studied were medicine and science, then mathematics and physics.
-WWII sent him to study different fields, become a pilot, and serve the army.
+Among the subjects he studied were medicine and science, then mathematics and physics.
+In WWII, he became a pilot and served in the army.
 Eventually, he finished Harvard Law with Magna Cum Laude.

-His cross-disciplinary skills proved to be of utmost importance when it came to his career in finance, as he was able to use multiple fields of knowledge to get ahead of the game.
+His cross-disciplinary skills proved to be of utmost importance when it came to his later career in finance.
 No matter how many challenges crossed his path, he managed to learn something from each and every one of them.

 Lesson 2: The key to Munger and Buffett’s successful business was morality, honesty, and respect

 Early in his professional life, Munger started a law firm that went on with its operations successfully, yet something didn’t sit right with him.
 It wasn’t long after when he had to take a trip to Omaha to close on some real estate he inherited, where he met Buffett.
 Their shared interest in the business world and investing was enough to spark a long-lasting business relationship between them.